manio-org/jekyll-now/about.md

 permalink: /about/
 ---

-I reserach, code, and cook @Wisconsin.
+I research, code, and cook @Wisconsin.